tranche-jibrel/new-staking/README.md

 ### Test Coverage

-Tests on LockupStaking is at 78.79%.
+Tests on LockupFactory are at 100%, on LockupStaking is at 96.88%.

-Tests on LPStaking is at 96%.
+Tests on LPFactory are at 100%, LPStaking are at 96%.

 [(Back to top)](#slice-staking)